reedhodges/reedhodges.github.io/projects.markdown

 permalink: /projects/
 ---

-Below I list four projects I have worked on in my career since the start of undergrad.  #1 is a toy project designed as an avenue through which to broaden my skills in Python and scikit-learn.
-The rest are my broadly-defined three academic research projects, one from undergrad and two from grad school.
-Each of these three projects resulted in two papers for a grand total of six papers, four of which are currently published in peer-reviewed journals, with the other two currently undergoing the review process.

-Projects 1, 2, and 3 have dedicated pages on this website, showcasing skills and discussing their compuational aspects.
-Click on their titles to learn more.

 ### 1. [SQL, Python, and Tableau basketball stats project](sql-proj.markdown)
 A portfolio project where I generate statistics for a fake basketball league in Python, and run SQL queries against the resulting data.
 The data is visualized in a Tableau story.